Shoulder Stabilisation

 Mr. Ramsingh uses advanced surgical techniques and careful post-operative monitoring to minimise complications.
 Patients are encouraged to contact the clinic if any concerns arise.

-Why choose Mr. Vasantha Ramsingh in Lincolnshire?
+Why choose Mr. Vasanthakumar Ramsingh in Lincolnshire?

 • Mr. Ramsingh is an experienced Consultant Orthopaedic Surgeon specialising in upper limb surgery.
 Patients benefit from: